kylebr13/MSGraphScripts/README.md

 If you are updating this folder with the latest version, please delete the MSGraph folder first before re-placing it.

-Before running any scripts, please run the below command in PowerShell
+Before running any scripts, please run the below command in PowerShell.
+This will only need to be run once

 Get-ChildItem "$env:USERPROFILE\MSGraph\Scripts" -Recurse | Unblock-File